 RRT Chaplains are asked to take at least two from the list below:

-- Pastoral Crisis 1 and 2
+- Pastoral Crisis 1

 - Emotional and Spiritual Care

 - Grief Following Trauma